 Diseases of garden strawberries and their control.
 Description of strawberry diseases with photographs and methods of treatment (folk remedies).
-Black fruit rot
+Black rot of fruits

 The most effective remedy for all strawberry diseases is proper care.

-Modern varieties of strawberries are quite disease resistant.
+Modern strawberry varieties are quite disease resistant.
 With proper agricultural technology, diseases do not cause severe damage to the plantation.
-However, many gardeners complain about outbreaks of garden strawberry diseases in their plots.
+Nevertheless, many gardeners complain about outbreaks of garden strawberry diseases on their plots.
 On this page you will find a description of the most common strawberry diseases and effective ways to treat them.

 Strawberry diseases and their treatment